ashn-dot-dev/site/thoughts/ashen-notes.md

 + Garoran's fight was bland and uneventful.
 + Amiren's fight is the most enjoyable fight in the game and is the fight that comes closest to a traditional Dark Souls boss.
 + Shadow of the Ashen's fight feels unfinished.
+The enemies that constantly spawn during the battle feels out of place, and the actual boss has such low DPS that he is never really that much of a threat.
-+ Sissna's fight is a huge difficulty spike compared to the rest of the game up to that point.
-The big twist/reveal was cool and definitely surprised me, and her fight is the most mechanically interesting of the bosses so far, but she still only come in as a mid-tier boss fight in the souls series (think Iudex Gundyr).
++ Sissna's fight is a huge difficulty spike compared to the rest of the game up to that point, but even then she only took four tries for me.
+The big twist/reveal was cool and definitely surprised me, and her fight is the most mechanically interesting of the bosses, but she still only feels like a mid-tier boss fight in the souls series (think Iudex Gundyr).

+Story is pretty meh.
+Too much lore with not enough enough of it shown to the player.
+Text-box lore doesn't really do it for me, and I didn't feel invested in the story or any of the supporting chracters.
+I checked out about half way through the game and mostly just speed-read journey descriptions.

-In general bosses also have way too much health.
-If the bosses had half as much health as they currently do then I think the fights would still have the same level of difficulty, but would be much less tedious.
+In general bosses have way too much health.
+If the bosses (except Sissna) had half as much health as they currently do then I think the fights would still have the same level of difficulty, but would be much less tedious.

 Platforming is really bad.
 The movement system and engine really don't feel like they fit the platforming